ComputeCanada/magic_castle/docs/README.md

 ## 4. Configuration

 In the `main.tf` file, there is a module named after your cloud provider, i.e.: `module "openstack"`.
-This module corresdonds to the high-level infrastructure of your cluster.
+This module corresponds to the high-level infrastructure of your cluster.

 The following sections describes each variable that can be used to customize